Integrative STEM Education

 - Instructional Design and Technology

 - K-12 teacher professional development in engineering education

 - Design and implementation of project-based classroom activities

-Students interested in applying to the Integrative STEM Education (Graduate Certificate) should contact the program director, Dr. Jeremy Ernst, by email at email@example.com or by phone at 540-231-9193.
+Students interested in applying to the Integrative STEM Education (Graduate Certificate) should contact the program director, Dr. John Wells, by email at email@example.com.

 Deadlines for non-degree students